fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 - It's complex.
 If a GUI does something wrong, you need to go to the bash anyway.
    - Note, every git-GUI is simple a tool that needs git to run original commands.
 - It's simple.
 For day to day work, it's some easy to learn commands.
-- The little visual need I have, and yes, some commands too, run on gitk, what ships with git
+- The little visual need I have, and yes, some commands too, run on gitk, what ships with git for windows
 - bash, because all help out of the web comes in 'nix style, rethink to the windows world is to much work.
 - working on the command line gives ideas of doing the stuff using the Fox, and we are programmmers, are we?
 - since we have those extra step to create _Text_ and _Binary_ around the git repo, any GUI is awkward.